ungoldman/sitedown/README.md

 ## Overview

-Sitedown turns a folder with Markdown files into a static HTML website.
+Sitedown turns a folder with Markdown files into a static HTML site.

 ```
 .                              build/